JakeSwartwout/Tempus/README.md

 * limit the size of item stacks
 * when the tsokas move, make it arc-ed so it looks like a jump (or, draw a walking animation)
 * trap the Tsokas into the fields and where you can chase them, don't let them hit the farmer or run off screen except that one direction.
-* let the scene changers take on any size
+* let the scene changers take on any size on screen
 ### Tech Debt
 * instead of having enemy be a component (() => {}) have them be a function that returns all the components (() => [{}, {}, {}])
 * Pull the walking code out into its own component, seems like it's basically the same between enemy and player and potential other things